benjaminchait/www/about/favorites/portland.md

 - 🍻 drinks at the Florida Room
 - 🍻 beer at Breakside Brewing
 - ⚽️ see a Timbers game
-- 🏞️ explore the Columbia River Gorge
+- 🏞️ explore the Columbia River Gorge and be sure to see Multnomah Falls
 - 🍷 go wine tasting in (??)